SGC Card Grading Review – Is It Better Than PSA?

 All Vintage Cards content is free.
 When you purchase through referral links on our site, we earn a commission.
 Learn more

-Launched in 1998, about seven years following the start of PSA, SGC has built a reputation as one of the most trustworthy and reliable card graders in the business.
+Launched in 1998, about seven years after PSA started, SGC has built a reputation as one of the most trustworthy card graders in the business.

-Unfortunately, PSA graded cards still sell at a sizeable premium to both SGC and Beckett graded cards.
+Unfortunately, PSA-graded cards still sell to both SGC and Beckett-graded cards at a sizeable premium.

 What's The Background Of SGC Grading?

-Like all card grading companies, there has been no shortage of controversy.
+Like all card grading companies, there has been no shortage of controversy with SGC.

-Here is an old Net54 Forum post where the owner of Clean Sweep Auctions alleges that Forman was a 'pioneer when it comes to trimming and restoring cards'.
+Here is an old Net54 Forum post where the owner of Clean Sweep Auctions alleges that Dave Forman was a ‘pioneer when it comes to trimming and restoring cards.’

-Some even say Forman has a collection of 'overgraded' cards from SGC with help submitting by his brother
+Some even say Forman has a collection of ‘overgraded’ cards from SGC that his brother helped submit.

-And as with PSA and BGS, there have been several instances of SGC grading clearly trimmed cards
+As with PSA and BGS, there have been several instances of SGC grading clearly trimmed cards.

 Is SGC A Credible Grading Company?

 SGC also won our award for Best Overall Value.
-Currently, SGC offers the lowest pricing among all of the mainstream graders.
+Currently, SGC offers the lowest pricing among mainstream graders.

 One thing I like about SGC is its transparency.